Joseph-DelGiorgio/Joseph-DelGiorgio/README.md

 - 👋 Hi, I’m @Joseph-DelGiorgio (age: 20)
 - 😎 I’m interested in working on any/all blockchain applications within the ethereum ecosystem.
 - 🌱 I’m currently learning JavaScript and Solidity.
-- 💁 I’m looking to collaborate on literally anything, my eyes/ears are always open!
-While I am somewhat of a novice, I am looking to progress by coding every single day, full-time.
-I truly believe that smart contracts will have one of the most profound changes we have ever seen.
-There are so many 3rd parties in just about every facet of life, I know smart contracts will change that and I want to be apart of building that.
 - 📫 How to reach me ... feel free to reach me on email: jojodelg@gmail.com.
 You can also reach me on twitter and instagram @joedelgiorgio.eth